katansapdevelop/katansapdevelop/README.md

 ## Hi there 👋
 Welcome to my github profile, I'm a software developer/engineeer/architect & I'm also director of Logical Star Consulting Pty Ltd, a niche consulting company focused on helping customers in their migration to the cloud.

-My work is primarily focused on SAP based developments (SAP BTP and S/4 HANA Cloud), Web3 ([RadixDLT](https://www.radixdlt.com/)) and dabbling in Azure
+My work is primarily focused on SAP based developments (SAP BTP, Integration Suite, CAP Node.js, Build Process Automation, SAPUI5).

 ## 🔭 I’m currently working on
 - [sitbne](https://sitbne.github.io/)